 NOISE SOURCE FINDINGS Overall noise levels Night-time periods are expected to be the most sensitive in consideration of residential noise impacts.
-Although road traffic on internal roads is reduced and several industry types, including innovation and urban zoning are assumed to not be operating at full capacity between 10pm to 7am, potential night-time noise impacts have been predicted at eastern residential areas of the peninsula.
+Although road traffic on internal roads affecting residential areas has been reduced and Urban Services are assumed to not be operating at full capacity between 10pm to 7am, with the exception of the north western corner, potential night-time noise impacts have been predicted throughout many residential areas of the peninsula.
 Impacts are predicted from heavy industry at residences along the northern side of Parramatta River within Rydalmere.
 It is noted that this is an existing noise source, and that these residences have been the source of historic noise complaints.
 However, the removal of heavy industry in the northern areas of the precinct is expected to reduce existing noise impacts for existing residential areas of Rydalmere.
-Noise levels at the proposed school location are expected to exceed recommended levels on the eastern and southern building facades of buildings as a result of noise from within the precinct.
-Noise levels on the western facades may exceed the recommended levels as a result of road traffic on James Ruse Drive.
-These impacts will require mitigation through the incorporation of normal acoustic treatments in the building design and the consideration of site layout during planning.
-Noise levels at northern areas of the proposed school site are considered acceptable.
 In the west, road traffic noise may generate noise levels in the order of 20dB above the amenity levels for residences facing James Ruse Drive and Grand Avenue.
-These impacts will require substantial mitigation through acoustic building design, however they are expected to be manageable.
+These impacts will require substantial mitigation through the consideration of building setback distances and acoustic building design, however they are expected to be manageable.
 The proposed heavy vehicle routes will reduce road traffic noise impacts for the new residential landuses in the north and east of the precinct.
 More information on these acoustic treatments is outlined in Appendix A. Vibration Ground vibration will be associated with operation of the Parramatta Light Rail and Sydney Metro West, in addition to heavy vehicles on local roads and potential future industrial sources.
 The risk of impacts for most landuses is very low, however there is some risk associated with the operation of vibration sensitive industries such as laboratories, microscopic imaging or scientific instrument calibration in the immediate area of these routes.
-Any proposed residential buildings or vibration sensitive landuses would be required to include a consideration of ground vibration to ensure that internal ground borne noise and vibration levels are in accordance with the requirements outlined in the ISEPP.
+Any proposed residential buildings or vibration sensitive landuses would be required to include a consideration of ground vibration to ensure that internal ground borne noise and vibration levels are in accordance with the requirements outlined in the TISEPP.
 It is noted that the likely highest ground vibration impacts are likely to occur during demolition, remediation and construction works within the precinct.
 This will be required to be controlled via individual Noise and Vibration Management Plans.

-5.4.1 RECOMMENDATIONS
+5.5 RECOMMENDATIONS